A Chinese Continuous Sign Language Dataset Based on Complex Environments: Dataset and Methodology

-\textbf{2) Loss Function:} The overall loss function $L_{sum}$ of the TFNet model consists of three parts: two auxiliary VAE loss functions\cite{min2021visual}, $L_{VAE_t}$ and $L_{VAE_f}$, and a final CTC (Connectionist Temporal Classification) loss function\cite{graves2006connectionist}.
-Specifically, $L_{VAE_{t}}$ denotes the VAE loss function applied to the temporal domain sequence features, and $L_{VAE_f}$ denotes the VAE loss function applied to the spectral domain sequence features.
-The final CTC loss function is used to calculate the difference between the predicted sequence and the true labels, guiding the model to learn the correct sign language recognition path.
-Therefore, $L_{sum}$ is defined as follows:
+Specifically, $L_{VAE_{t}}$ is dedicated to applying the VAE loss function to the time-domain sequence features, which aims to achieve a sharp capture and efficient representation of the temporal dynamics; meanwhile, $L_{VAE_f}$ focuses on executing the VAE loss function to the frequency-domain sequence features, which aims to strengthen the model's effectiveness in processing the frequency-domain information.
+The final CTC loss function, which is used to calculate the difference between the predicted sequences and the real labels, guides the model to learn the correct sign language recognition path, then $L_{sum}$ is defined as: